The slideshow above is 6th Annual Commander's Dinner in 2018 on

 Each past commander is responsible for their own charges.
 Each attendee will be assessed an amount for the honored commander’s dinner, which will be equally split.
 We will have a private dining room for this special occasion - our previous dinners have been very successful.
 PLEASE LET US KNOW IF WE CAN MARK YOU COMMITTED.

-The dinner welcomes and honors the new Theta Kappa Commander: TBD.
+The dinner welcomes and honors the new Theta Kappa Commander: Alexis F. Guilloux (Alex), ΘΚ 952, our 50th Commander.
 We have honored the following commanders:

 This event is being planned and hosted by John B. Austin, ΘΚ 120, our 11th Commander and the Risk Reduction & Legal Advisor to the Theta Kappa Alumni Advisory Board.
 Thank you John for arranging this and thank you to each of you for considering this and your past service to our chapter.

-Our 2019 Dinner will be to honor the 49th Commander, who is elected in November 2018, is set for Sat., Jan.
-19, 2019 (MLK Weekend).
-Our plan going forward is to hold this special dinner on the MLK weekend, so it easy to remember, but also the undergraduate Commander can easily travel to Atlanta.
+Our 2020 Dinner will be to honor the 50th Commander, who was recently elected in November 2019, is set for Sat., Jan.
+11, 2020.
+Our plan going forward is to hold this special dinner in the first several weeks of the year, so it easy to remember, but also the undergraduate Commander can easily travel to Atlanta.

 We have held seven (7) very successful “Theta Kappa Commanders’ Dinners” to honor our new and out-going commanders as well as several alumni.
 These seven young men have helped lead the renaissance of the new Theta Kappa Chapter along with our volunteers and have established us as one of the top chapters in the nation.
 These events were a great mix of socializing between many of our past commanders/special guests and the business and fraternity side – using the time to mentor and coach the new commander as well as get updates and exchange ideas on the current state and future of our chapter.
 Each honored commander and guest has indicated they got a lot out of the event as well connecting with the brothers who have walked in their shoes.
 We look for the next event to be even larger and we all look forward to it.